facebookresearch/Data_Acquisition_for_ML_Benchmark/README.md

 ## 2. How to access the buyer's observation?

 We provide a simple python library to access the buyer’s observation in each data marketplace.
-To use it, we recommand create a virtual environment by
+To use it, we recommand to create a virtual environment by
 ```
-conda create -n DAM python=3.821
+conda create -n DAM python=3.8
 conda activate DAM
 ```
 and then install all libraries by